golang/proposal/design/6282-table-data.md

 is pretty silly.
 It would be much better to return a `[5]int`.

 ### Copy

-There are two cases in copy for tables.
+The built-in `copy` will be changed to allow two tables of equal dimension.
-The first is a table-table copy in which copy takes in two tables and returns a [N]int specifying the number of elements that were copied in each dimension.
+Copy returns an `[N]int` specifying the number of elements that were copied in each dimension.

 	n := copy(dst, src)   // n is a [N]int